--v Verbosely prints out chosen state (all state variables, oth- erwise it prints out only the label $t.1$ of the state chosen, where t is the number of the new trace, that is the number of traces so far generated plus one). -r Randomly picks a state from the set of initial states. -i Enables the user to interactively pick up an initial state.
-The user is requested to choose a state from a list of possible items (every item in the list doesn't show state variables un- changed with respect to a previous item).
-If the number of possible states is too high, then the user has to specify some further constraints as "simple expression".

--a Displays all state variables (changed and unchanged with respect to a previous item) in an interactive picking.
-This option works only if the $-i$ options has been specified. -c "constraints" Uses constraints to restrict the set of initial states in which the state has to be picked. constraints must be enclosed between double quotes " ".
+- ∇ Verbosely prints out chosen state (all state and frozen variables, otherwise it prints out only the label $\pm .1$ of the state chosen, where \pm is the number of the new trace, that is the number of traces so far generated plus one). -r Randomly picks a state from the set of initial states. -i Enables the user to interactively pick up an initial state.
+The user is requested to choose a state from a list of possible items (every item in the list doesn't show frozen and state variables unchanged with respect to a previous item).
+If the number of possible states is too high, then the user has to specify some further constraints as "simple expression". -a Displays all state and frozen variables (changed and unchanged with respect to a previous item) in an interactive picking.
+This option works only if the $-i$ options has been specified. -c "constraints" Uses constraints to restrict the set of initial states in which the state has to be picked. constraints must be enclosed between double quotes " ". -s trace.state Picks state from trace.state label.
+A new simulation trace will be created by copying prefix of the source trace up to specified state.